On 1-subdivisions of transitive tournaments: Introduction

-At first glance this seems not to be very tight.
-Assuming all vertices have both out-degree and in-degree $n/2 + O(n/k)$ seems like a very strong assumption.
+At first glance assuming all vertices have both out-degree and in-degree $n/2 + O(n/k)$ seems like a very strong assumption.
 However it turns out that this assumption is necessary.
 The following proposition shows that the above theorem is tight up to a multiplicative constant and an additive $k^2$ term.